-How to Protect Your Hair from the Cold
+How to Look After Your Hair in Cold Weather

 “Winter is coming” – it is basically these three words that worry everyone when they think about the state of their hair in the winter months.

 Or when they think about Game of Thrones, either or.

 The cold, the wind, the snow, and the mixture of all three make you think about what you could do to solve the problem.

 Just when you think you’ve finished dealing with split hair and dryness of your hair as a consequence of the summer sun, soon enough comes the time to think about how to save your hair from the detrimental influence of cold weather.

 What Does the Cold Weather Do to Your Hair?

 Generally, the condition of your hair is something you have to pay attention to year-round, that’s certain.
 However, winter months are particularly hazardous.
 The humid and dry weather alternate, creating a perfect environment for the appearance of split ends and dandruff, and nobody wants that, now do they?

 When you think of the winter frizz, and let’s be specific, not the intentional one you sometimes get at the hair salon, but the one you get in the cold weather, you probably think of never walking out of the house again.

 Most women have experienced the frizz, but few of you know the real cause behind it.
 You would expect it in the summer months due to the effects of the constant changing of hot and humid weather, but never in the cold months.